DrCuis/How-to-guides/300-Packaging/SamplePackage3.md

 We will see how this works when we actually build and return a window.

-In the mean time, we need to Accept this code.
+In the mean time, we need to Save this code.

 Here is what the text above looks like when pasted in the code editor (just select the buildMorphicWindow text with Cmd-a and replace).